Digital-Banana/digital-banana.github.io/_posts/2019-12-26-js-array-maps.md

 // [8, 16, 30, 32, 64, 84]
 ```

-ES6 gives us further shorthands.
+ES6 provides further shorthands.
 There's no need to write function and returns.
-7 (first function) and 5 lines (second function) have been reduced to 1 line:
+7 and 5 lines (first and second function respectively) have been reduced to 1 line:

 ```javascript
 // This does exactly the same as the previous function